 - Carrot Cake Cupcakes

-- 1 yellow or angel food cake store bought or homemade
+- 14 oz Angel food cake store bought or homemade

-- 20 oz canned chunked pineapple in juice or fresh pineapple
+- 20 oz Canned Pineapple Chunks in juice juicy, fresh pineapple can work too

-*See note about serving size.
+- This recipe makes about 8-10 cups.
 Wash and slice strawberries.
 Drain pineapple.
 Set aside.

 - Cut cake into bite sized chunks.

 - In punch bowl or other large bowl, add fruit, cake and whip cream.
 Fold together with a spoon.
-Topped with toasted almonds or chopped pecans, if desired.
+Topped with toasted almonds.

-- The cake can be served immediately but is best overnight to allow the fruit to soak into the cake.
+- The cake can be served immediately or left overnight.
 The cake will not become soggy overnight.
 Lasts about 3 days usually.

-Truthfully, this cake really does best with home made whipped cream.
-Substituting with cool whip or, worse, reddi-whip is not recommended.
+- Substituting the homemade whipped cream with cool whip or, worse, reddi-whip is not recommended.

 - You can use angel cake, a dense yellow cake, or pound cake.
 Yellow cake is my preference but it crumbles more easily.
 Pound cake will have a heavier taste.